309746069/nucleus/index.md

         @Override
         protected void onDestroy() {
-            // free resources, unsubscribe and cancel background tasks when a user exits a view }
+            // free resources, unregister and cancel background tasks when a user exits a view }
     }

 # More Features

-* **Nested presenters** - you can have your MVP-driven Views to be reused in a different application areas, just override parent presenter's onTakePresenter instead of onTakeView to take control over nested presenter.
-Or just use Presenter.addPresenterBroker.
+* **Nested presenters** - you can reuse your MVP-driven Views in different application areas, just override parent presenter's onTakePresenter instead of onTakeView to take control over the nested presenter.
+Alternatively, use the Presenter.addPresenterBroker.

 * **Smart save/restore** - Presenter gets its view AFTER the view has been completely restored and attached to an Activity.
 This allows to use View's ability to save and restore its state.
 It is also extremely useful when dealing with user input such as EditText.

 # How to use

 * Clone the GitHub [repository](https://github.com/konmik/nucleus)
-* Run `mvn clean install` to install it to your local repository
+* Run `mvn clean install` to install the Nucleus to your local repository
-* Maven dependency
+* Dependency:
 ```
 <dependency>
     <groupId>info.android15.nucleus</groupId>